cedadev/cloudhands-ops/cloudhands/ops/doc/dev-schema.rst

 change over time.
 Each artifact table has its own State class so that business logic can make transitions and persist state in the database.

-.. autoclass:: cloudhands.common.fsm.MembershipState
+.. autoclass:: cloudhands.common.states.MembershipState
    :members: table, values
    :undoc-members:

-.. autoclass:: cloudhands.common.fsm.HostState
+.. autoclass:: cloudhands.common.states.HostState
    :members: table, values
    :undoc-members: